vsnnlab/Face/README.md

 ### 4. Expected output for demo
 - Below results for untrained AlexNet will be shown.
-  1) Spontaneous emergence of face-selectivity in untrained networks (Figure 1b-g)
+  1) Run_Unit: Spontaneous emergence of face-selectivity in untrained networks (Fig.1, Fig.S1-3)
-  2) Preferred feature images of face-selective units in untrained networks (Figure 2b,d)
+  2) Run_PFI: Preferred feature images of face-selective units in untrained networks (Fig.2, Fig.S4)
-  3) Detection of face images using the response of face units in untrained networks (Figure 3b-d)
+  3) Run_SVM: Detection of face images using the response of face units in untrained networks (Fig.3, Fig.S11-12)
-  4) Invariant characteristics of face-selective units in untrained networks  (Figure 4a-f)
+  4) Run_Trained: Effect of training on face-selectivity in untrained networks (Fig.4)
-  5) Invariant characteristics of face-selective units in untrained networks  (Figure 5a,f-h)
+  5) Run_Invariance: Invariant characteristics of face-selective units in untrained networks (Fig.S5)
-  6) Effect of training on face-selectivity in untrained networks  (Figure 6b-d)
+  6) Run_View: Viewpoint invariance of face-selective units in untrained networks (Fig.S8)